Idris Elba, Mo Abudu create partnership to empower, uplift African storytelling

-The partnership aims to build capacity and foster authentic representation in global film and TV projects set for production.

-The new partnership will provide opportunities through a two-fold approach: through capacity building and large-scale global productions.
+The new partnership willl provide opportunities through a two-fold approach: through capacity building and through large-scale global productions.

 Elba and Abudu are calling on industry leaders globally, the wider public sector, governments, and multilateral agencies, to help them grow talent globally and build capacity around the continent of Africa.